'You changed the world George,' rights leader tells Floyd memorial

 "It was not the coronavirus pandemic that killed George Floyd," said Benjamin Crump, who is representing Floyd's family.
 "It was that other pandemic.
 The pandemic of racism and discrimination."

-The crowd in Minneapolis stood in silence for the eight minutes and 46 seconds that officer Derek Chauvin spent with his knee on Floyd's neck, a scene captured on videotape.
+The crowd in Minneapolis stood in silence for the 8 minutes and 46 seconds that officer Derek Chauvin spent with his knee on Floyd's neck, a scene captured on videotape.

 Floyd's death has reignited long-felt anger over police killings of African-Americans and unleashed a nationwide wave of civil unrest unlike any seen in the US since King's 1968 assassination.